-The main goal of your junior year is to lay the groundwork for a meaningful capstone research experience, ideally an honors thesis conducted during the summer before and during your final year on campus.
-You want to have taken enough coursework (including methods courses), and done enough independent reading, to identify a research project that you can feasibly complete.

-By December of your junior year, you should have two-three feasible research questions that could be successfully tackled in an honors thesis.
+The main goal of your junior year is to lay the groundwork for a meaningful capstone research experience.
+You want to have taken enough coursework (including methods courses), and done enough independent reading, to identify an independent research project that you can feasibly complete.
+Ideally, you will be preparing to conduct an honors thesis.
+By December of your junior year, you should have two-three research questions and some ideas about your research design.
 You will submit your proposal in early March to (hopefully) receive funding from the Charles Center, and you can be on campus for at least five weeks in the summer working on your project.
-Especially prepared students may also have the opportunity to travel to the Political Networks Conference or other training opportunities.